Extensions Life Cycle Management

-You use the Extensions manager to create new extensions and make changes to existing Extensions.
+Use the Extensions Manager to create new Extensions and make changes to existing Extensions:

-On your Extensions console, select any version of any extension and click Manage, to go to the Extensions manager.
+- Open the Extensions Manager: In your Extensions console, select any version of any Extension and click Manage.

-Below we describe each Extensions manager tab: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.
+- Follow the instructions for the Extensions Manager tabs: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.

-The Status tab indicates where in the Extensions life cycle your extension is and what steps you can take from here.
-Depending on where your extension is in the life cycle, different information and buttons appear on this page; e.g., to indicate how to add information required before you can move to the next life-cycle stage.
+The Status tab indicates where in the Extensions life cycle your Extension is and what steps you can take next.
+Depending on where your Extension is in the life cycle, different information and buttons appear on this page to indicate, for example, how to add information required before you can move to the next life-cycle stage.

 There are three categories of fields to be entered: general settings, image assets, and miscellaneous other fields.